Community investment

 Our focus areas

-Through long-term partnerships with various stakeholders, we are currently implementing 522 community programs that contribute to the development of inclusive and sustainable societies across 65 countries.
-Our offices around the world carry out programs aligned with our JT Group community investment policy and the following United Nations Sustainable Development Goals (SDGs): Reduced Inequalities (goal 10), Sustainable Cities and Communities (goal 11), Life on Land (goal 15), and Partnerships for the Goals (goal 17).
+Through long-term partnerships with various stakeholders, we are currently implementing 498 community programs that contribute to the development of inclusive and sustainable societies across 65 countries.
+Our offices around the world carry out programs aligned with our JT Group Community Investment Policy.

 Through our programs, we are focusing on three specific issues: